warroyo/flux-tmc-multitenant/README.md

 As a Platform admin:

-1. Create centralized keyvault in azure
+1. Create centralized keyvault in azure per environment. for this setup create the following
+   1. `ss-env`  - this is the shared service environment vault(mostly used for platform stuff)
+   2. `dev-env` - dev env vault
+   3. `test-env` - test env vault
 2. Create a Azure SP that has read access to the keyvault
 3. bootstrap the cluster with the credentials created above. this needs to be done per cluster and should be automated with your cluster creation process.
 Modify the file `bootstrap/azure-secret.yaml` to have your credentials and apply it into the clusters.